stevens012/WHSTechNotes/journal.md

 Claim: 100 unarmed men could likely defeat a single adult male gorilla, though it would come at a high cost in terms of casualties and injuries.
 Evidence:100 men would have a significant numerical advantage, allowing them to overwhelm the gorilla's attack capabilities.
 Reasoning:The sheer number of men would make it difficult for the gorilla to effectively defend itself.
+ # may 12, 2025
+ Messing with electronics can be very dangerous.
+ Chromebook batteries are made with lithium-ion.
+ If they’re damaged, they can catch fire, leak chemicals, or even exploded.
+Here’s what can happen:
+Burns: Batteries can overheat and cause burns.
+Fires: Damaged batteries can start fires at home or school.
+Smoke Inhalation: Breathing in battery smoke is harmful.
+Discipline: Kids can face school punishment or even legal trouble.
+Device Loss: Most Chromebooks are loaned by schools.
+Breaking them can mean having to pay for a new one or face other consequences as decided by your child’s school.
+It’s not just about the device—it’s about your child’s safety and the safety of everyone around them.
+Guide kids in asking the right questions
+It’s okay for kids to be curious, creative, and even a little silly online.
+But common sense and safety should always come first.
+Consider creating a questions checklist when in doubt:
+•    “Is this safe?”
+•    “Does this help me or hurt me?”
+•    “Would I be proud to show this to my teacher, grandma, or a police officer?”It’s tempting to say “no more TikTok!”
+But the truth is, social media isn’t going away.
+Instead of banning it completely, we can teach kids to use it wisely.
+Evidence and Examples:
+The challenge encourages students to insert metal objects into charging ports, creating a direct path for electricity and potentially causing electric shocks or fires.
+A Connecticut middle school student was even hospitalized after a fire started due to this trend.
+Reasoning:
+Individuals have a moral and ethical duty to protect themselves and others from harm.
+The Chromebook challenge directly contradicts this responsibility by promoting risky behavior that can lead to injury and property damage.
+Claim:
+primarily TikTok, involves students jamming metal objects like paperclips and pencils into the charging ports of Chromebooks. his activity is dangerous as it can cause permanent damage, electrical shorts, and even fire hazards.